Battle of Portland Harbor

 The Battle of Portland Harbor was an incident during the American Civil War, in June 1863, in the waters off Portland, Maine.
 Two civilian ships engaged two vessels under Confederate States Navy employment.

 Background

 Around June 24, a Confederate raider named the Tacony, commanded by Lieutenant Charles Read, CSN, was being pursued by the Union Navy.
-To thwart their pursuers, at about 2 AM on June 25, the Confederates captured the Archer, a Maine fishing schooner out of Southport.
+To thwart their pursuers, at about 2 AM on June 25, the Confederates captured the Archer, a Maine fishing schooner out of Southport, and used it to sneak into Portland Harbor.
 After transferring their supplies and cargo onto Archer, the Confederates set fire to Tacony, hoping the Union Navy would believe the ship was destroyed.

 On June 26, a Confederate raiding party entered the harbor at Portland late in the evening, sailing past Portland Head Light.
 The rebels disguised themselves as fishermen; they planned to try to destroy the area's commercial shipping capability, and then to escape out of the harbor.